chrisism/VSTS.ApplyTransformations/README.md

 To learn more about transformations see the MSDN website at https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx.

+This task needs access to the Microsoft.Web.XmlTransform.dll to be able to perform the transform action.
+Depending on your installation and configuration you might want the provide a different location for the needed dll.

 #### Available options
 * **Build configuration:** The build or transform configuration.
 Example: release for web.release.config.
 * **File extension:** The file extension to check for transforms without the dot.
 Example: xml
+* **DLL folder:** The folder which contains the Microsoft.Web.XmlTransform.dll.